-The trauma surgeon is a specialised surgeon primarily dealing with patients who have undergone a physical injury, often in an acute setting.
-Trauma surgeons must, therefore, be familiar with a variety of general surgical, thoracic, and vascular procedures.
-They deal with high acuity situations, often with little time and incomplete information about the patient they are supposed to treat.
 The more traditional trauma surgical interventions often include procedures such as exploratory laparotomy, wherein a trauma surgeon has to open up the patient’s abdomen and examine the abdominal organs for any injury or disease.
 Likewise, the surgeon opens up the chest to perform tracheostomies, which are procedures for inserting a breathing tube through the throat to gain access into the pleural space.
 In a nutshell, these are some surgeries performed by a trauma surgeon as well as a specialised doctor.

 Types of Trauma Surgeons

 The expansive scope of trauma surgeons’ surgical critical care training enables them to address most injuries to the neck, chest, abdomen, and extremities.
 Trauma surgeons are not particularly limited to a specific area of the human body.
-They utilise both operative and non-operative management when it comes to treating patients.
+They utilize both operative and non-operative management when it comes to treating patients.
 Some of their surgeries consist of:

-• Cardiothoracic surgeries: This type of surgery is involved in treating the organs inside the thoracic cavity, i.e., the chest area comprising the heart, lungs, and pleural space (the cavity between the lungs).
+- Cardiothoracic surgeries: This type of surgery is involved in treating the organs inside the thoracic cavity, i.e., the chest area comprising the heart, lungs, and pleural space (the cavity between the lungs).

-• Vascular surgeries: This is a type of surgery involved in treating the lymphatic and vascular system consisting of arteries, veins, etc.
+- Vascular surgeries: This is a type of surgery involved in treating the lymphatic and vascular system consisting of arteries, veins, etc.

-• Anesthesiology: This is a specific medical field that safeguards a patient’s senses before and after surgery.
+- Anesthesiology: This is a specific medical field that safeguards a patient’s senses before and after surgery.

-These were some examples intended to provide insight into what a trauma surgeon deals with on a regular basis.
+These were some examples intended to provide insight into what a trauma surgeon deals with on a regular basis.Â

 What Does a Trauma Surgeon Do?